Nazism in Brazil: German community in Brazil

-Before 1930, there were two flows of German immigration into Brazil.
-The first flow occurred in the nineteenth century, which gave rise to several colonies scattered throughout Brazil, but concentrated in the South.
-At the time of the rise of Nazism in Germany, this community was already largely made up of the second and third generation in Brazil.
-This community maintained diverse German cultural habits, however the geographic distance and the passage of time brought about perceptible cultural changes.
-In turn, the second flow occurred in the first decades of the twentieth century.
-During the Republic of Weimar and due to the consequences of World War I, Germany experienced several economic crises.
+Before 1930, there were two periods of German immigration into Brazil.
+The first occurred in the nineteenth century, which gave rise to several colonies scattered throughout Brazil but concentrated in the South.
+At the time of the rise of Nazism in Germany, this community was already largely made up of second and third generation Brazilians.
+This community maintained diverse German cultural habits, however, the geographic distance and the passage of time brought about perceptible cultural changes.
+The second migration occurred in the first decades of the twentieth century.
+During the Weimar Republic, and due to the consequences of World War I, Germany experienced several economic crises.
 At the same time, Brazil was experiencing industrial development, especially in São Paulo and Rio de Janeiro.
-Due to the demand for skilled and technical labour, many Germans immigrated to Brazil during this period.
-Evidently, these new immigrants had stronger and more recent bonds with Germany than the German-Brazilians who arrived in the 19th century, and their descendants.
+Due to the demand for skilled and technical labor, many Germans immigrated to Brazil during this period.
+These new immigrants had stronger and more recent bonds with Germany than the German-Brazilians who arrived in the 19th century and their descendants.

 The newly arrived immigrants from Germany differed from the existing German-Brazilians.
-The first were called Reichsdeutsche (Germans of the Empire), while the second were the Volksdeutsche (German people).
-Only the German-born could join the Nazi party.
-That is why the largest number of Nazis in Brazil lived in São Paulo, since the state was the preferred destination of the second wave of German immigration.
+The earlier immigrants were called Reichsdeutsche (Germans of the Empire), while the second were the Volksdeutsche (German people).
+The largest number of Nazis in Brazil lived in São Paulo, since the state was the preferred destination of the second wave of German immigration.

 By the mid-1930s, there were more than one million Germans and their descendants in Brazil, mostly in Rio Grande do Sul (600,000) and Santa Catarina (220,000).
 In 1940, Germans and descendants made up 22.34% of the population of Santa Catarina and 19.3% in Rio Grande do Sul.
-The German community in the country preserved its culture and language, understood as a manifestation of Germanism, which was possible through the existence of societies, a German-language press, and especially schools.
-The 1940 census showed that 640,000 people used German as their primary home language in Brazil.
-Based on the high proportion of members of the German community who used German at home (more than 70%), it was concluded that there was a low level of cultural assimilation of this community.
+The German community outside the cities preserved its culture and language, understood as a manifestation of Germanism, which was possible through societies, a German-language press, and schools.
+The 1940 census showed that 640,000 people spoke German as their primary language at home in Brazil.
+Based on the high proportion of members of the German community who used German at home (more than 70%), it was concluded that there was a low level of cultural assimilation in this community.